Canada's greatest household carbon reduction challenge.

 Meet our Live Net Zero households

-Learn more about why our households wanted to participate in the 2023 Live Net Zero challenge and follow along to see how they stack up.
+Learn more about why our households wanted to participate in Live Net Zero and see how they tackled the challenges.

 Montréal, Quebec